Getting Married In Brazil - Brazilian Wedding Guide

 Hotel Caesar Park Ipanema

-Overlooking the beautiful IPanema beach, this resort offers guests one of the best wedding venues in one of Brazil’s largest states, Rio de Janeiro.
+Overlooking the beautiful Ipanema beach, this resort offers guests one of the best wedding venues in one of Brazil’s largest states, Rio de Janeiro.
 Hotel Caesar Park also offers the newlyweds with the perfect place for a romantic honeymoon.
-Visit their website at http://www.sofitel.com/gb/hotel-8941-caesar-park-rio-de-janeiro-ipanema-managed-by-sofitel/index.shtml for more information.
+Visit the Hotel Ceasar Park website for more information.

 Featuring beautiful beaches and highlights of nature, the Iberostar Resort located in Bahía is an excellent wedding and honeymoon destination.
 Picture joining hands as you say your vows with a breathtaking view of the ocean…such a magical experience.
-Visit their website at http://www.iberostar.com/en/hotels/salvador-de-bahia/iberostar-bahia for more information.
+Visit the Iberostar Bahía website for more information.

 If you desire a religious wedding fit for a queen, why not have your wedding at the grand Catedral Metropolitana located in the nation’s capital, Brasília?
-A portrait of beauty and tranquility in the midst of the hustle and bustle of Brazilian life, this Cathedral grants brides the opportunity to have a wedding similar to that of Kate Middleton and Prince William.
-For more information about the cathedral, you can visit http://catedral.org.br/ (ensure that you translate the page from Portuguese to your native language) and you can speak with a Brazilian wedding planner for more information about planning a wedding there.
+A portrait of beauty and tranquillity in the midst of the hustle and bustle of Brazilian life, this Cathedral grants brides the opportunity to have a wedding similar to that of Kate Middleton and Prince William.

 When thinking of a vacation in Brazil, many people often think about dressing in skimpy beachwear and basking in the glory of the sun while lounging on a beach.
 However, if you've ever watched Rio or Fast Five you will see that Brazil has much more to offer than just beautiful beaches and gorgeous sunshine.
 The vibrancy of Brazil’s culture and the beauty of its landscape will compel any visitor to get up off the beach and explore.
 Below are some of the sites that you should visit while in Brazil.